mzimhle/composer/README.md

 class User extends BaseUser
 ...
 ```
-Now we have the entity linked to a repository, lets setup our repository in the class file
+Now we have the entity linked to a repository, lets set up our repository in the class file
 /src/Repository/Test/UserRepository.php:
 ```sh
 namespace App\Repository\Test;